 2. Not being able to create or edit engaging content

-If a platform or tool doesn’t allow faculty to easily create and edit engaging content, it won’t be much help for students or staff alike.
+If a tool doesn’t allow faculty to easily create and edit engaging content, it won’t be much help for students or staff alike.

-The same goes for platforms that have the capability of creating engaging content, but are confusing or complicated to use.
+The same goes for tools that have the capability of creating engaging content, but are confusing or complicated to use.

 Creating video content for online learning should be as easy as a few clicks, and editing that content should be as easy as dragging and dropping it onto a timeline.
 Your faculty and staff have enough to worry about without the added stress of complicated processes or poorly designed user interfaces.
 Tools should be intuitive and easy to learn.

-Solution: Choose a platform that offers easy-to-use tools for adding engaging elements to videos, such as effects, in-video quizzing, and more.
+Solution: Choose a tool that offers easy-to-use tools for adding engaging elements to videos, such as effects, in-video quizzing, and more.

 3. Not properly training faculty

-Once you’ve selected a reputable company that meets your support, price, feature, and accessibility needs, it’s time to roll out the platform.
+Once you’ve selected a reputable company that meets your support, price, feature, and accessibility needs, it’s time to roll out the tool.

 Even though the video platform should already be as user-friendly as possible, you’re still going to need to offer training and support to be able to use its full potential.